A message from the Department Chair

 The Department of Mechanical and Aerospace Engineering at Syracuse University is one of four departments within the College of Engineering and Computer Science.
 We offer bachelor’s, master’s and doctoral programs in Mechanical and Aerospace Engineering.
 We also offer interdisciplinary M.S. degrees in Energy Systems Engineering and in Engineering Management.
 The MAE faculty members that support these programs are actively engaged in graduate and undergraduate education and research.
 Many enjoy national and international reputations for scholarship and for teaching excellence.
 I encourage you to visit our faculty directory as well as individual faculty web pages to learn more about this outstanding group of individuals.

-Both of our undergraduate degree programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
+Both of our undergraduate degree programs are accredited by the Engineering Accreditation Commission of ABET.
 Our innovative curricula combine a strong technical program in mechanical or aerospace engineering with options for completing a technical or non-technical minor in one of over 70 disciplines.
 Many of our undergraduates are involved in collegiate athletics, the Co-op Program, the SU Study Abroad Program or the Honor’s Program.

 Our department provides numerous opportunities for undergraduate students to engage in research with faculty members.
 These activities, which may be externally or internally funded or unfunded, often lead to conference or journal publication.
 Many of our students win regional and national competitions for their work.
 Graduates of the Syracuse MAE department are employed by the top industry and governmental agencies in the nation including NASA, U.S. Air Force, Boeing, Pratt and Whitney, Lockheed Martin, Westinghouse, Carrier, and Kodak to name a few.
 Our graduates also fill the ranks of the most prestigious Master’s and Doctoral degree granting institutions on the globe.